mike99mac/mariacmdb/README.md

 - Copy it to ``/etc/``:

 ```
-sudo cp ~/mariacmdb.conf /etc
+sudo cp ~/mariacmdb/mariacmdb.conf /etc
 ```

 - Modify the values if desired.
+The root password must be set later in mariadb.

 ```
 sudo vi /etc/mariacmdb.conf